esrlabs/northstar/README.md

 * secure boot
 * verification on each read access prevents manipulation

-## How do Northstar images/containers work?
+## How do Northstar images/containers work

 ### Northstar Packages (NPK)